MaximRouiller/blog.decayingcode.com/source/_draft/scrapper.md

 Just like that, we've made a complex parallel problem easy.

-## Orchestrator are special functions

-Functions with the [`OrchestrationTrigger` behaves widely differently than normal Azure Function](https://docs.microsoft.com/azure/azure-functions/durable-functions-bindings?WT.mc_id=maximerouiller-blog-marouill#trigger-behavior).
-This trigger is what makes a normal Azure Function an Orchestrator Function.

-Its behaviors are incredibly different than other Functions.
-It is called multiple times at different moment to orchestrate the execution of those functions.
-It is of the utmost importance that you do not calculate time and access external resources (e.g., SQL, Storage, API) in that context.
-The orchestrator is tasked to execute and track the status of those functions we started by executing itself repeatedly when something changes.
-You want the orchestrator function to be deterministic, meaning the same code executed at a different time need to give the same result.
-So no `DateTime`, no `Math.Random` or `Guid.NewGuid()` should be in an orchestrator.

-It's also important to note that every call that you make using `CallActivityAsync` won't be executed more than once for the same orchestrator instance.
-Results are cached and handled by the Durable Functions.

 # Advanced Scenario: Orchestrating Orchestrators with Sub Orchestrators

 Isn't it amazing?
-Now, I have an Orchestrator that instantiate over 900 `DownloadSamples_UpdateRepositoryData` functions to download data from the GitHub API.
-What would happen if I had multiple orchestrators?
-What if I have multiple pipelines of data ingestion that I want to make?
+Now, I have an Orchestrator that instantiates over 900 `DownloadSamples_UpdateRepositoryData` functions to download data from the GitHub API.
+What would happen if I have multiple orchestrators of data ingestion that I want to make?

 How do I orchestrate the orchestrators?
 We need another orchestrator of course!
 Here's a simplified version of my code.